-Prior to the Kickoff:
+Prior to the kickoff meeting:

-- Develop Kickoff Briefing that aligns with the guidance provided by the PMO - Deliver Kickoff Briefing to PMO for review and feedback - Participate in planning meeting(s) with the agency to: - o Understand agency-specific requirements - Understand the agency's process for performing a quality and risk review of the authorization package - Communicate customer-responsible controls - Decide how the CSP and agency teams will communicate and collaborate throughout the process
+- Develop kickoff meeting presentation that aligns with the guidance provided by FedRAMP. - Deliver kickoff meeting presentation to FedRAMP for review and feedback. - Participate in planning meeting(s) with the federal agency to: - Understand the federal agency's process for performing a quality and risk review of the authorization package. - Communicate customer-responsible controls.

-During the Kickoff:
+During the kickoff meeting:

-- Ensure the right team members attend the Kickoff Meeting; while the CSP's leadership/sales team is welcome to attend, it is important to include team members that can describe the security capabilities of the Cloud Service Offering and answer a variety of technical and security questions - Deliver Kickoff Briefing that aligns with guidance provided by the PMO
+- Ensure the right team members attend the kickoff meeting.
+While the CSP's leadership/sales team is welcome to attend, it is important to include team members that can describe the security capabilities of the CSO and answer a variety of technical/security questions. - Deliver kickoff meeting presentation that aligns with guidance provided by FedRAMP.